-The following facts will help you visualize Armenia's vibrant past and present.
-What makes Armenia stand out above other places?
+The following facts about Armenia will help you visualize Armenia's vibrant past and present.
+What makes this country stand out above other places?
 Why does this small nation have such persistent pride?
 How has this country made such a great contribution to the world around it?
 Who are the Armenian people and where do they come from?
 Let us start from the beginning:

 - Armenia lies in the highlands of the Southern Caucasus Mountains.
 There is evidence that civilization existed here since 4000 BC.